EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 However, even with a good test plan, informal and manual testing is prone to error, is very time consuming and suffers from certain other limitations:

 - We must reload our functions and repeat our tests each time we change our code
-- We must rely on memory to keep track of how we have tested our code, e.g. what input values we tried
+- We must rely on our memory to keep track of how we have tested our code, e.g. what input values we tried
-- We must rely on memory to keep track of which functions (parts of the code) have been tested and which have not (informal testing may work well on smaller pieces of code but it becomes unpractical for a large codebase)
+- We must rely on our memory to keep track of which functions (parts of the code) have been tested and which have not (informal testing may work well on smaller pieces of code but it becomes unpractical for a large codebase)
 - Once we close our development environment, we lose all the manual test scenarios we have tried

 #### Writing test functions